Alan Walendowski

 Isaacs, E., Walendowski, A., and Ranganathan, D., (2002)

-Hubbub: A sound-enhanced mobile instant messenger that supports awareness and opportunistic interactions, Proceedings of the Conference on Computer-Human Interaction (CHI) '02, Minneapolis, MN: ACM Press, pp. 179-186.
+Hubbub: A sound-enhanced mobile instant messenger that supports awareness and opportunistic interactions, Proceedings of the Conference on Computer-Human Interaction (CHI) '02, ACM Press, pp. 179-186.

 Isaacs, E. & Walendowski, A. (2001)